perbly/install/hub/kubernetes/README.md

 Secrets are saved in base64 format

-`admin_password`: Your Administrator password.
+- `admin_password`: Your Administrator password.
 Minimum 8 chars and maximum 100 chars.
 Requires both uppercase and lowercase letters and must also contain digits and symbols
-`app_token_secret`: Your app token secret `client_secret`: Arbitrary secret string used for signing, previously known as private key.
+- `app_token_secret`: Your app token secret
+- `client_secret`: Arbitrary secret string used for signing, previously known as private key.
 If a migration is imminent: use the same secret as the old environment
-`api_token`: Usually `Bearer app:<app_token_secret>` where `app:<app_token_secret>` also is base64 encoded
+- `api_token`: [Api token](#api-token) used by app for backend communication

 # Environment variables